symfony/symfony-docs/components/security/firewall.rst

 Entry Points
 ~~~~~~~~~~~~

-When the user is not authenticated at all (i.e. when the security context
+When the user is not authenticated at all (i.e. when the token storage
 has no token yet), the firewall's entry point will be called to "start"
 the authentication process.
 An entry point should implement
 :class:`Symfony\\Component\\Security\\Http\\EntryPoint\\AuthenticationEntryPointInterface`,